List of recurring The Simpsons characters: Dolph Shapiro

-Dolph Shapiro, formerly known as Dolph Starbeam (voiced by Tress MacNeille in most appearances, Pamela Hayden in "The Telltale Head") is a bully and student at Springfield Elementary School who is one of Jimbo Jones' friends.
+Dolph Shapiro (voiced by Tress MacNeille in most appearances, Pamela Hayden in "The Telltale Head" and "New Kid on the Block") is a bully and student at Springfield Elementary School who is one of Jimbo Jones' friends.
 Dolph is recognized by his asymmetrical haircut which covers one eye; he wears cutoff shorts and basketball shoes.
-He is a 14-year-old.
-In a later episode, it is revealed that he is Jewish and goes to Hebrew School after elementary school, wherein he is preparing for his bar mitzvah, which is typically a very important event in Jewish boys' and girls' lives at age 13, not 14.
-It is not revealed if he and his family are members of the same synagogue as Krusty and his rabbi father Herschel, but it could be inferred that they are since there do not appear to be other synagogues in Springfield.
+He made his first appearance in the episode "The Telltale Head".
+In a later episode, it is revealed that he is Jewish and goes to Hebrew School after elementary school, wherein he is preparing for his bar mitzvah, an event held for Jewish boys upon turning 13, although it had been previously established he is 14 years old.